Alejogb1/job-board/blog-data/what-is-the-best-approach-to-build-a-model-with-multiple-targets-on-the-y-set.md

 id: "what-is-the-best-approach-to-build-a-model-with-multiple-targets-on-the-y-set"
 ---

-alright, so tackling multiple targets in your y set, right? been there, done that, got the t-shirt (and a few sleepless nights). it's a common problem, and thankfully, we've got a few solid paths we can take. it really boils down to the nature of your targets and what kind of relationship you expect between them. let's walk through it.
+, so tackling multiple targets in your y set, right? been there, done that, got the t-shirt (and a few sleepless nights). it's a common problem, and thankfully, we've got a few solid paths we can take. it really boils down to the nature of your targets and what kind of relationship you expect between them. let's walk through it.

 first, let's break down what we mean by "multiple targets." are we talking about:

-*   **multi-label classification?** this is where each instance can have multiple labels active at the same time. think tagging images with keywords, where one image could be "cat," "indoors," and "sleeping."
+- **multi-label classification?** this is where each instance can have multiple labels active at the same time. think tagging images with keywords, where one image could be "cat," "indoors," and "sleeping."
-*   **multi-output regression?** here, we're predicting multiple continuous values. for example, predicting the temperature, humidity, and wind speed all at once.
+- **multi-output regression?** here, we're predicting multiple continuous values. for example, predicting the temperature, humidity, and wind speed all at once.
-*   **a mix of classification and regression targets?** it happens. maybe you're trying to predict a product category *and* its price, or a patient’s disease *and* their age.
+- **a mix of classification and regression targets?** it happens. maybe you're trying to predict a product category _and_ its price, or a patient’s disease _and_ their age.

 the approach shifts depending on which one of these you're facing.